-An indictment subsequently prepared by Istanbul Chief Public Prosecutor’s Office formally charged Erdoğan and eight others, including three in pre-trial detention like Erdoğan, with "membership in an armed terrorist organization”, “disrupting the state’s unity” and “terrorism propaganda,” seeking an aggravated life sentence and an additional prison term of up to 17.5 years.
+An indictment subsequently prepared by Istanbul Chief Public Prosecutor’s Office charged Erdoğan and eight others, including three in pre-trial detention like Erdoğan, with "membership in an armed terrorist organization" (TCK 314/2), "disrupting the unity and integrity of the state" (TCK 302) and "terrorism propaganda" (TMK 7/2), seeking an aggravated life imprisonment sentence and an additional prison term of up to 17.5 years.

-On November 23, 2016, Istanbul 23rd High Criminal Court ruled for release of Erdoğan and linguist Necmiye Alpay, another member of the Özgür Gündem Editorial Advisory Board and one of the four suspects held in pre-trial detention, in connection with the charge of “disrupting the state’s unity” on the grounds of lack of sufficient evidence indicating that the said crime was committed.
-But they remained imprisoned as the court ruled to keep them in pre-trial detention in connection with the charge of “membership in a terrorist organization.”
+On 23 November 2016, Istanbul 23rd High Criminal Court ruled to release Erdoğan and linguist Necmiye Alpay, another member of the Özgür Gündem Editorial Advisory Board, pending trial in connection with the charge of “disrupting the unity of the state” on the grounds of lack of sufficient evidence indicating that the said crime was committed.
+However, they remained in jail as the court ruled for the continuation of their pre-trial detention in connection with the charge of “membership in a terrorist organization.”

-On December 29, 2016, Erdoğan, Alpay as well as Zana (Bilir) Kaya, the editor-in-chief of Özgür Gündem, were released following a court hearing.
+On 29 December 2016, Erdoğan, Alpay and Zana (Bilir) Kaya, the co-editor-in-chief of Özgür Gündem, were released by the court.

-On June 22, 2017, at the end of the fourth hearing of trial, Istanbul 23rd High Criminal Court ruled to lift a travel ban on Erdoğan and Alpay.
+On 22 June 2017, at the end of the fourth hearing of trial, the Istanbul 23rd High Criminal Court ruled to lift the travel ban on Erdoğan and Alpay.